 Failure to pay earned wages within 30 days;

 Finally, the lawsuit alleges that all merchandisers nationwide had their background checks procured by Survey.com without providing written consent, in violation of the Fair Credit Reporting Act.

-08/06/2018: the case was filed in the United States District Court for the Northern District of California, and has been assigned to Magistrate Judge Donna M. Ryu
+08/06/2018: the case was filed in the United States District Court for the Northern District of California, and is assigned to District Judge Jon S. Tigar

 02/19/2019: The court issued an order staying the case pending the completion of an individual arbitration proceeding